From the Public

 The BLM uses its adoption program as the primary tool to place these iconic animals into private care.
 For information about an adoption event or site near you, please check the BLM’s adoption schedule or call 866-4MUSTANGS.

 Answer: The BLM cares deeply about the well-being of wild horses and burros, both on and off the range, and takes seriously all accusations of the slaughter of wild horses or burros.
-These accusations have been forwarded to BLM Law Enforcement, which is investigating.
-The BLM will share the findings of the investigation once it is complete.
+These accusations were thoroughly investigated and the case was presented ot the U. S. Department of Justice who issued a letter of declination.
+The case has been closed.

 Question: What is the BLM's response to allegations that there was a 10 percent mortality rate during a 2010 gather of wild horses in Piceance/East Douglas HMA?
 In addition, it was pointed out that PZP was not applied for population suppression control.